jmp407/-work-/wherewasi.md

  - [x] modified and merged the branch with a pull request.
 So don't use this test branch anymore.
  - [x] this is a task list?
 I need an issue template.

+Now I forgot why I wanted to change this commit.